MicrosoftDocs/visualstudio-docs/subscriptions/assign-license-bulk.md

 ## Use Entra ID groups to assign subscriptions

 Using this feature makes it easy to stay on top of your subscription assignments.
-Add Entra ID Security Groups in the Subscriptions Administration Portal to ensure that everyone in the group is assigned a subscription.
+Add Entra ID groups in the Subscriptions Administration Portal to ensure that everyone in the group is assigned a subscription.
 When members leave your organization and are removed from Entra ID, their access to subscriptions is also removed automatically for you.

 > [!IMPORTANT]